TomoBossi/playlist_yt/README.md

 For now, the player can be controlled using keyboard only:
- - Spacebar to pause and play
  - A-D to play previous/next track
  - S-W to lower/increase volume by 5%
  - Q-E to go back/fast-forward 5 seconds
+ - Spacebar to toggle pause
- - M to toggle mute/unmute
+ - M to toggle mute
  - R to toggle shuffle
  - Any sequence of digits followed by Enter to jump to the track of specified index (modulo the playlist's length)